feedjira/feedjira-site/source/blog/posts/2014-03-17-feedjira-goes-one-point-oh.md

 As I was working through issues and pull requests, I kept [SemVer][s] in mind - bug fixes in patch releases and backward-compatible changes in minor releases.
 But I also realized that it was past time for this project to be at version 1.0.
-In their FAQ, they talk about when to release version 1.0 and Feedzirra fit the
-bill: it was being used in production, there was a stable API and I was taking backwards compatibilty seriously.
+In the SemVer FAQ, they talk about when to release version 1.0 and Feedzirra fit the bill: it was being used in production, there was a stable API and I was taking backwards compatibilty seriously.

 [s]: http://semver.org